-Being self sufficient is something that is very important to my family.
-But how do we make self sufficiency work on the homestead?
+Self sufficiency is something that is very important to my family.
+But how do we make this lifestyle work on the homestead?

 Our journey began when I became pregnant with my first child a few years ago.
 I wanted a more natural lifestyle for my family.